eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ## Node management

-Creating a new local EOS blockchain is easy with DUNE.
+DUNE easily creates a new local EOS blockchain.

 The following command creates a new node called `NODE_NAME`.
-The node initiates with default settings.
+This node initiates with default settings.
 These default settings configure the node to serve as an API/producer node.
 You can deploy smart contracts to it and perform tests on it.

 ```shell
 dune --start <NODE_NAME>
 ```

-> ❔ **Errors**
+> 📝 **In Case of Errors**
 >
 > You may see errors at the end of the node setup process.
 > If you do, refer to this guide to troubleshoot common errors, or reach out to us on our
 > [Telegram channel](https://t.me/antelopedevs) for help.

-**Note to Author - What does the word "this" mean in the above sentence?
-Be explicit.
-Does it refer to the guide the reader is reading or another guide.
-Always follow the word "this" with an identifying noun.**

 The following command shows you a list of EOS nodes on your system: